What is posting period?

 Analyze: How do you calculate posting period?

-We calculate the number of days that 75% closed postings that match your search were online for during the past year.
+The dataset for posting period consists of jobs relevant to your search that were posted online (And eventually removed) over the past year.
+The figure we display is the 75th percentile of the posting period (expressed as a number of days) for these jobs.
 We believe that the 75th percentile is more reflective of the recruiter’s experience than the average or median.

 Deliver: How do you represent posting period?